NottheUnicorn/NottheUnicorn/README.md

 ### Hi there 👋

+- 🔭 I’m currently looking for work ...
+- 🌱 I’m currently learning ...
+- 📫 How to reach me: ...https://www.linkedin.com/in/joseph--walsh/

 <!--
 **NottheUnicorn/NottheUnicorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.